arjenpdevries/RDP/docs/index.md

 The password should correspond to the one given under Access Options in the Sharing dialogue.

+_Update:_

+Three months after writing this, the GNOME team has provided a similar workaround at [this GNOME snippets][gnome-workaround].

 ### Next steps

 Use-case watching online films from the couch has been solved!